 “The only easy day was yesterday.”
-(Had to put this one in so my Navy SEAL friends would keep reading…)
+(I had to put this one in so my Navy SEAL friends would keep reading…)

-But my favorite, and the one that sticks true for me as a Former Action Guy, is this one: “Embrace the suck.”
+But my favorite, and the one that sticks true for me as a Former Action Guy, is: “Embrace the suck.”

 It’s an understatement to say Special Operations training in the military is difficult.
-By it’s very design it’s meant to weed out the many who only “want” to be there and only select those worthy of the time and energy necessary to hone into a world-class unconventional warrior.
+By its very design, Special Operations training is intended to weed out the many who only “want” to be there and select only those worthy of the time and energy necessary to hone them into world-class, yet unconventional, warriors.